Performing Arts Master's Degree Programs in Hawaii

 Be sure to check with your intended program for a complete list of required courses for your concentration.

-Masters in Performing Arts Programs: Choosing a MA versus MFA
+Masters in Performing Arts Programs: Choosing a MA versus MFA in Hawaii

 Typically, masters in performing arts programs are offered as either a master of arts (MA) or master of fine arts (MFA).
 While these two programs both aim to prepare students for potential careers in performing arts, they differ in their instruction methods.
 MA programs tend to be more scholastically driven, and might focus on the academics surrounding your intended concentration.
 For example, theater students may study topics such as history, criticism, or even business administration as part of a MA.
 A MA could be a great choice for students who wish to pursue a career in the business, administration, or educational divisions of performing arts because it may emphasize these aspects of performance production.